spamhaus/spamassassin-dqs/README.md

  This function scans the email body and looks for URLs; when one is found the hostname is then resolved and the resulting IP address is checked in SBL and CSS

  * `check_sh_bodyuri_ns`
- This function scans the email body and looks for URLs; when one is found it takes the domain's authoritative nameservers IPs and checks them in SBL ( domain and then cheks it's authoritative nameservers IPs in SBL (beta, not used but you are encouraged to try it)
+ This function scans the email body and looks for URLs; when one is found it takes the domain's authoritative nameservers IPs and checks them in SBL (beta, not used but you are encouraged to try it)

 ## Final recommendations